Meet the 2022 Faculty of Arts Gold Medal Recipients

-The Faculty of Arts is pleased to present the 2021 undergraduate academic medal winners.
-Their achievements are recognized in the Spring 2021 virtual convocation ceremony.
+The Faculty of Arts is please to present the 2022 undergraduate academic medal winners.
+Their achievements are recognized in the Spring 2022 virtual convocation ceremony.

 University Gold Medal

 The University Gold Medal is an opportunity to honour the best in the undergraduate graduating class of each faculty.
 A gold medal is awarded to the undergraduate student in the Faculty of Arts who has achieved the highest standing.
-This year’s recipient is Alexa Watson (she/they).
-Alexa is graduating with a B.A.
-Honours degree with a major in English and a minor in women’s and gender studies.
+This year’s recipient is Karlynne Sagert.
+Karlynne is graduating with a B.A.
+General degree with a major in Psychology and a minor in Family Social Sciences.

 Faculty of Arts Honours Medal

 Volodymyr Shevchenko is this year’s recipient of the Faculty of Arts Honours Medal awarded to the student with the highest standing in a Bachelor of Arts four-year Honours Degree Program.
 Volodymyr is graduating with a Philosophy major and a Religion minor.

 During his degree, Volodymyr was encouraged by how much the Philosophy faculty and staff genuinely care about their students and noted how that bond boosts the overall university experience.
 “Each of my professors was willing to take time to meet with me, answer my questions, review my grad school application and just connect with me on a human level,” he shared.
 Volodymyr will begin a PhD in Philosophy studies at the University of Toronto this fall.
 He applied to the masters program only to have them reach out to him with a spot in PhD studies – a credit to his past academic success and future potential.
 At the same time, Volodymyr plans to write the LSAT this summer and apply to U of T’s school of law so that he can pursue a joint JD/PhD.
 Volodymyr would like to thank “God, my wife Caitlyn, and my family for being my support during my studies.”